Trading Education

 “Candlestick charting gives you a much more comprehensive and immediate picture of the market than traditional bar charts.
 With a single glance, you can quickly determine the trading range, the relationship between the open and close, and the high and low of the session.”

-- Steve Nison, Japanese Candlestick Charting Techniques
+- Paraphrased from Steve Nison, Japanese Candlestick Charting Techniques

-Anatomy of a Crypto Chart
+Anatomy of a crypto chart

 Before diving into analysis, you need to understand the basic elements that make up every crypto chart.